dantasse/dxtf_p4_lifestyles/letter2.md

 Current vehicle ownership records from the DMV:

     (RFQ82H), 2044: Road bicycle.
 Trek, 21 speed.
 Moderate condition.
 Green.
     (RFQ82H), 2050: Hoverboard.
-Astral.
+Astral, new.
 Maximum speed 8mph.

 Those are all of the vehicles registered under S's name.
 Nothing substantially motorized.
 S has only one bus trip on record.
-Yet, S has been averaging 19mph during solo travel, up from 15mph suddenly only four weks ago.
-You can see S's average speed weekly below.
+S's average speed during solo travel (ASST) has increased from 15mph to 19mph, which is worrisome for two reasons.
+First, it is a sudden increase.
+Second, S is over 70 years old.
+A weekly graph of speed is below.

 <img src="graph.png" height='300px' />